The temperature and metallicity distributions of the ICM: insights with TNG-Cluster for XRISM-like observations: Data and methods

 We distinguish between cases where the X-ray spectral fitting is successful (``accepted'') or not (''rejected'').
 The criteria are as follows.

-For both the \texttt{bvgadem} and \texttt{bvlognorm} models, we require that the uncertainties on the central temperature and on the width of the distributions are smaller than the best-fit values themselves, assuming a signal-to-noise ratio of at least 1 as a minimum requirement for convergence.
-For both models, we also require that the width of the assumed distribution is smaller than the best-fit central temperature, as otherwise the model would explicitly return negative temperatures to describe the thermal state of the gas.
+For both the \texttt{bvgadem} and \texttt{bvlognorm} models, we require that the uncertainties on the central temperature and on the width of the distributions are smaller than the best-fit values themselves, as a minimum requirement for convergence.
+For the \texttt{bvgadem} model, we also require that the width of the assumed distribution is smaller than the best-fit central temperature, as otherwise the model would either imply the presence of negative temperatures or, due to its hard limit at 0, significantly alter its shape, in order to describe the thermal state of the gas.
+We note that this criterion is not as significant as the convergence of individual best-fit parameters, with $\sim$ 1 per cent of our clusters being rejected due to it.
 For the double \texttt{bvapec} model, we apply this same convergence criteria to each of the two temperature components, in order for the model to be meaningfully different from the single \texttt{bvapec} one.
+Lastly, we also apply a goodness-of-fit criterion to our spectra, requiring the C-statistic \citep[][]{Cash79} of our spectral fits to deviate less than 3$\sigma$ from its expected Cash-statistic C value, following \citet{Kaastra17}.
 If a best-fit result fails any of the above criteria, the fit is considered rejected; if it fulfils all of them, it is accepted.
-We assume by construction that the \texttt{bvapec} model is always accepted.